The Thrill of the Spend: When Bad Impulse Purchases Turn GoodYou don’t need it, but you want it. #NoRegrets.Published: August 13, 2019

 If you’ve been there, you’re not alone.
-A recent report from deal sharing platform Slickdeals found that the average U.S. consumer spends $5,400 annually on impulse buys.
+A 2018 report from deal sharing platform Slickdeals found that the average U.S. consumer spends $5,400 annually on impulse buys.
 But don’t let that stat drive you to the nearest “Shopaholics Anonymous” meeting: a significant portion of our impulse buys turn out to be surprisingly useful favorites.
 When we asked New Yorkers to confess their most memorable impulse purchases, the responses came flooding in.
 Here are some of our favorites.
-(If you want to share your own story, get in touch.)

 The Buyer: Adam J. Kurtz, Graphic Designer and Author